 Always contact trusted dealers when changing your PayPal Dollars to Kenyan shillings.
 Equity Bank and Mpesa offer this service.
 You can also talk to Online Pesa Kenya/ OnlineKenyan and other trusted dealers to change your dollars.
-Always check someone’s legitimacy before sending your dollars to them to avoid losses.
+Always check someone’s legitimacy before sending your dollars to them to avoid losing your hard-earned cash.

 Buying accounts to scale your earnings in your field is an option, not the best one, but still an option.
 However, make sure you have mastered the sites’ terms and conditions, and that you are a proficient writer in the content they want to avoid losses.